-- 4.5 In paragraphs 4.13 to 4.41 of my Statement I deal with the historic inability of the landowners to deliver housing development at the TSDL. - 4.6 Since 2010 the Council has been actively engaging with the landowners to support them in their stated objective to bring forward strategic development on the TSDL.
-Amongst frequent email correspondence with the various agents, there were meetings and letters, which are summarised in Appendix 1 of my Statement. - 4.7 In my Statement at paragraph 4.16 I note certain events and communications in the period 2010-13 that show the emergence of a pattern of 'disjointedness', and while all parties communicated their individual commitment to a masterplan, there was never a joined-up approach. - 4.8 On 8 October 2013 (CD8), the Council's Cabinet approved the general principle to use its compulsory purchase powers if necessary to bring forward delivery. - 4.9 Since this time, discussions have continued with the landowners as to the preparation of a masterplan and the importance of a masterplan for the site as a whole.
-However, no masterplan was or has been prepared or shared with the Council. - 4.10 At no time up to the time of making this Statement have detailed proposals have been put forward by any of the landowners or option-holders, including pursuant to: - 4.10.1 a Promotion and Option Agreement between Bloor Homes Limited, (which has an option over plot 16) and Bosham and Shopwyke Limited (a major owner of the Heaver Interests) in December 2012; - 4.10.2 a Memorandum of Understanding (the "MoU") entered into by the Church Commissioners, Pitts Family and the Heaver Interests on 30 July 2020, a copy of which is Appendix 5 to the Council's Statement of Case and discussed in paragraphs 4.36 4.39 of my Statement.
+- In paragraphs 4.13 to 4.19 of my Statement I deal with the historic inability of the landowners to deliver housing development at the TSDL. - 4.6 Since 2010 the Council has been actively engaging with the landowners to support them in their stated objective to bring forward strategic development on the TSDL.
+Amongst frequent email correspondence with the various agents, there were meetings and letters, which are summarised in Appendix 1 of my Statement. - 4.7 In my Statement at paragraph 4.15 I note there was a pattern of 'disjointedness', and while all parties communicated their individual commitment to a masterplan, there was never a joined-up approach.
+Accordingly, on 8 October 2013 the Council's Cabinet first approved the general principle to use its compulsory purchase powers if necessary to bring forward delivery.

-4.11 Having regard to all these circumstances, I consider it is clear that in the absence of compulsory acquisition, development of the TSDL will not come forward.
+4.8 Having regard to all these circumstances, I consider it clear that in the absence of compulsory acquisition, development of the TSDL will not come forward.
 Site assembly within a single ownership is necessary to deliver the strategic development of the TSDL and maximise its benefits.